CNeu-hub/Madingley_CC_LU/README.md

 # Model-based Impact Analysis of Climate Change and Land-use Intensification on Trohpic Networks

+#### Author: xx
+#### Date: 23.05.2024

 ## Overview

-The repository is divided into five parts:
+The repository is divided into five folders:

--   The input folder contains the already aggregated simulation output for each region and climate scenario (the original files were too large to upload to a repository).
+-  The input folder contains the already aggregated simulation output for each region and climate scenario needed to run the analysis scripts (the original files were too large to upload to a repository).The script used to aggregate the simulation results across replicates can be found in the model run folder ("Aggregate_Output.R")
--   The analysis folder contains the scripts needed to run the analysis.
+-  The analysis folder contains the scripts needed to run the analysis and plot the figures used in the manuscript and SI.
 -  The model run folder contains the scripts needed to run the original model simulations.
 In order to run this script, additional climate data must be provided by the user (as required by MadingleyR).
 -  The output folder contains all output figures and output tables created in the repository.
--   The example folder includes the data that is needed to perform our example below.
+-  The example folder contains the data needed to run our example below.

 The climate data used in this study can be found here: